 Sara Blanco has always been interested in women’s empowerment and became especially passionate about women’s political leadership upon joining the Running Start team in 2012.
 As a Latina, she's particularly interested in empowering women of color to run for office.
-Sara is a member of Running Start's leadership team and currently manages its largest program, Elect Her, as well as the organization's flagship High School Program.
-She was largely responsible for creating engaging virtual versions of both programs, resulting in rigorous and fun experiences for participants during the pandemic.
-These innovations have also proved useful for other Running Start programs.
+Sara is a member of Running Start's leadership team, in addition to her work managing programs and coordinating DEI.
+She was largely responsible for creating engaging virtual versions of Running Start trainings, resulting in rigorous and fun experiences for participants during the pandemic and beyond.

 Sara has been invited to speak as a women’s political leadership expert for a variety of programs and events.
-In addition to addressing the audience of Members of Congress, top DC politicos, businesspeople, and media at Running Start’s annual Young Women to Watch Awards, these include: “Election 2020: Conclusion” discussion with Folio: The Seattle Athenaeum, alongside distinguished panelists and moderator Morton Kondracke; “How to Run for Local Office” Campfire Chat for several hundred members of the Girl Scout Network, alongside peer women in politics experts and moderator Jean Sinzdak; LEDA Career Institute at NYU School of Law, a professional development and mentorship conference for nearly 180 college students from under-resourced backgrounds; and a personal favorite, NerdCon, a convention attended by 3,500 creators and fans from the YouTube community and beyond.
+In addition to addressing the audience of Members of Congress, top DC politicos, businesspeople, and media at Running Start’s annual Young Women to Watch Awards, these include: POLITICO’s Women Rule: The Exchange; “Election 2020: Conclusion” discussion with Folio: The Seattle Athenaeum, alongside distinguished panelists and moderator Morton Kondracke; “How to Run for Local Office” Campfire Chat for several hundred members of the Girl Scout Network, alongside peer women in politics experts and moderator Jean Sinzdak; and a personal favorite, NerdCon, a convention attended by 3,500 creators and fans from the YouTube community and beyond.
 Sara has facilitated numerous Elect Her workshops across the country, and has also passed along that expertise via facilitator trainings.